ansys/pychemkin/doc/source/user_guide.rst

 Ansys training and documentation
 --------------------------------

-Visit these Ansys resources for product training and documentation:
+For product training and documentation, see these Ansys resources:

 - `Ansys Learning Hub`_
 - `Chemkin product documentation`_